IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

 # Importing an existing volume

-Use this information to import volumes created externally from the IBM® block storage CSI driver by using a persistent volume (PV) YAML file.
+Use this information to import volumes that were created externally from the IBM® block storage CSI driver by using a persistent volume (PV) YAML file.

 Before starting to import an existing volume, find the following information in the existing volume in order to include the information in the persistent volume (PV) YAML file:
 - `volumeHandle`